AlinaIone/Weather-website/README.md

 ## Project link

-Visit the project on (https://displaycityweather.netlify.app/).
+Visit the project on displaycityweather.netlify.app.

 ## Description